-- CMC sponsored one program session at MLA 2020 (CMC Town Hall), and co-sponsored two sessions (The People, the Music, and the Context: New Frameworks for Discovering Relationships in Cultural Heritage Collections (with the Archives and Special Collections Committee and the Digital Humanities Interest group); and Toward Mutual Enlightenment: An Information-Sharing Forum for Catalogers and Public Services Librarians (with the Instruction Subcommittee and the Reference and Access Subcommittee).
-Three CMC-sponsored program sessions have been accepted from MLA 2021.
-And CMC member Keith Knop will be teaching an eCourse (Introduction to Music Cataloging) beginning in January 2021 as part of the Getting Started with Music Librarianship eCourse bundle, a collaboration between the MLA Education Committee and ALA Publishing.
+- CMC sponsored three program sessions at MLA 2021: the Cataloging and Metadata Town Hall, Provider-Neutral Cataloging for Digital Scores, and Meeting the Need for Metadata Accessibility and Usability: Ergonomics and Adaptive Technology for Producers and Consumers.
+Two CMC-sponsored program sessions have been accepted for MLA 2022.
+And CMC member Keith Knop taught an eCourse (Introduction to Music Cataloging) beginning in January 2021 as part of the Getting Started with Music Librarianship eCourse bundle, a collaboration between the MLA Education Committee and ALA Publishing.

 - Collaborate as appropriate with other MLA groups, other music-related groups, ALA groups, other library- or information-related groups, and Program for Cooperative Cataloging (PCC).

-- We met this goal through our participation as liaisons to PCC and various ALA groups and through our collaboration with various MLA and music-related groups.
-Related to PCC, the past year saw continued growth in the membership of the BIBCO Music Funnel and the NACO-Music Project as well as graduations to independent contributor status.
-The subcommittee chairs attended ALA as MLA liaisons, where they represented the perspective of the music cataloging community on ALA committees and interest groups related to cataloging (including but not limited to Authority Control Interest Group (ACIG), OLAC’s Cataloging Policy Committee (OLAC-CAPC), the Committee on Cataloging: Description and Access (CC:DA), the MARC Advisory Committee (MAC), the Metadata Interest Group (MIG), the Metadata Standards Committee (MSC), and the Subject Analysis Committee (SAC)) and in PCC-related sessions.
-Reports from relevant ALA meetings and program sessions are published in the Music Cataloging Bulletin and are also available on the CMC website.
-Related to MLA, CMC maintains a list of developments related to cataloging standards and vocabularies that may play into future revisions of Music Discovery Requirements (MDR) (managed by the MLA Emerging Technologies & Services Committee), and we work with MLA groups such as the Public Services Committee, Instruction Subcommittee, Reference and Access Services Subcommittee, and Digital Humanities Interest Group, to develop and co-sponsor MLA program sessions.
+- We met this goal through our participation as liaisons to various groups and through our collaboration with various MLA and music-related groups.
+CMC prepared formal responses to two documents: a draft of the Best Practices for Recording Faceted Chronological Data in Bibliographic Records (produced by the SAC Subcommittee on Faceted Vocabularies); and the report of the LC-PCC Task Group on Aggregates in Beta RDA (now Official RDA) Toolkit, part 2, specifically to comment on how to record authorized access points for aggregated expressions with a single creator and a collective title.
+The subcommittee chairs attended meetings as official MLA liaisons (the Committee on Cataloging: Description and Access (CC:DA), the Subject Analysis Committee (SAC), and the MARC Advisory Committee (MAC)), as well as meetings of other groups as either members or unofficial liaisons.
+Reports from relevant meetings and program sessions are published in the Music Cataloging Bulletin and are also available on the CMC website.
 A representative from CMC serves on the IFLA ISBD Review Group, representing the music cataloging community in the ISBD revision process.
 A representative from CMC serves on the NISO Video & Audio Metadata Guidelines Working Group, representing the music cataloging community in the codification of guidelines for metadata for video and audio assets.

 - Continue subcommittee work in areas related to RDA, MARC, LC controlled vocabularies and other controlled lists, and music cataloging tools (such as the Music Toolkit) and resources (such as best practices documents), as outlined in individual subcommittee reports.
 (Goal areas: Value of the Profession, Education)